How long will my treatment take?

 Do insurance plans cover chiropractic?

-Most insurance plans have chiropractic benefits and we accept any insurance plan.
-For questions about your specific policy, please call our office.
+Most insurance plans have chiropractic benefits and we will bill any insurance plan.
+We are in-network with Premera Blue Cross and AETNA.
+We are also participating providers for Medicare, Medicaid, VA and ChiroHealth USA.
+For questions about your specific policy and benefits, please call our office at 907-222-2100.

 Does chiropractic treatment require a referral from an MD?

 No. Chiropractors are primary portals of entry for any patient looking for diagnosis and treatment.
 Occasionally, a chiropractor will discover a condition that is outside of their scope of treatment.
 At that point, we will work with you to refer you to a practitioner that will be equipped to treat your condition.
 We work with many different practitioners across many disciplines (MD, DO, APN, PA, ND, PT, etc.) and are accustomed to handling referrals both from and to other practitioners.

 Is chiropractic treatment safe?

 Chiropractic care is widely recognized as one of the safest drug-free, non-invasive therapies for the the treatment of neuromusculoskeletal complaints.
 Your doctor of chiropractic will utilize a number of methods to deal with your condition including, but not limited to, chiropractic manipulative therapy, exercise rehab, and soft tissue work.
 A small percentage of patients will feel some additional soreness, similar to the feeling one gets after some forms of exercise, after their 1st few visits.
 Most patients feel better after their treatments.
 Additional soreness after a treatment does not typically last longer than 24 hours.